someengineering/tap-cloud2sql/README.md

-# tap-cloud2sql
+# tap
-Homebrew formula for Cloud2SQL
+homebrew tap for all someengineering packages.